Texas Raiders: Commemorative Air Force ownership

 Texas Raiders returned to flight on October 14, 2009, and was featured at Wings Over Houston that month as a static display.
 In March 2010, the plane was moved to the Tomball Jet Center in David Wayne Hooks Memorial Airport (KDWH) in Tomball, Texas.
 Texas Raiders rejoined the air show circuit in 2010, just in time to commemorate the 75th anniversary of the first flight of the B-17.
 It traveled to the EAA AirVenture Oshkosh airshow, where it was featured in AeroShell Square.
 That summer, the plane appeared at Thunder Over Michigan as one of eight restored B-17s, flying in formation with Yankee Lady, movie Memphis Belle, Nine-O-Nine, Aluminum Overcast, Liberty Belle, Thunderbird, and Sentimental Journey.

 On May 8, 2015, Texas Raiders flew in the Arsenal of Democracy Flyover in Washington, D.C., an event that commemorated the 70th anniversary of Victory in Europe Day (VE Day).
 The Gulf Coast Wing commissioned a complete new paint job and brand new nose art for Texas Raiders in late 2016, costing $190,000.

 The plane was moved in March 2017 to General Aviation Services at Conroe North Houston Regional Airport in Conroe, Texas.
 Beginning in 2018, organizers worked with an Air Force parachute team to conduct demonstration skydives from the bomb bay during air shows.

 Destruction

 The aircraft crashed on November 12, 2022, after a mid-air collision with a Bell P-63 Kingcobra at Dallas Executive Airport while performing during an air show.
-The P-63 collided with the B-17’s port side on a descending trajectory, severing the fuselage just aft of the main wings.
-The bomber then fell to the ground, destroying the remaining airframe.
+The P-63 collided with the B-17's port side on a descending trajectory, severing the fuselage just aft of the main wings.
+The bomber then crashed to the ground, destroying the remaining airframe.
 All six people aboard the two aircraft were killed.
 The cause of the accident was immediately placed under investigation.